masterhung0112/hungknow-webapp/packages/uikit/README.md

 - `hk1-menu-header` solely contains text and icon
 - `hk1-menu-message` solely contains text and icon
 - `hk1-menu-divider` solely contains text and icon

+# Icon

+The Icon component use [Bootstrap Icons](https://icons.getbootstrap.com/).

+In case that you want to different icon library, define a new icon component.

 # Development
 The development tool workflow must satisfy the following points.